 The child tax credit is a tax benefit given to eligible taxpayers with dependent children.
 A tax benefit offers financial support in place of withholding allowances.
 The Child Tax Credit decreases a taxpayer’s total amount of tax owed.
 With more money in your pocket, you can spend more on necessary personal expenses and cease strict budgeting with irregular income.

 The American Rescue Plan made the Child Tax Credit fully refundable in 2021.
 A refundable credit is beneficial because a taxpayer may receive a tax refund more significant than the actual amount of tax paid.
-The tax liability can go down below zero, which results in a sizeable cash refund from the Internal Revenue Service (IRS).
+The tax liability can go down below zero, which results in a sizable cash refund from the Internal Revenue Service (IRS).

-Advance monthly payments were available to eligible taxpayers that qualified for the Child Tax Credit in 2021.
-From July 2021 to December 2021, eligible taxpayers received $250 or $300 per qualifying child, depending on the child’s age.
-The primary money retrieval method was a direct deposit.
+Advance monthly payments were available to eligible taxpayers who qualified for the Child Tax Credit in 2021.
+From July 2021 to December 2021, eligible taxpayers received $250 or $300 per qualifying child, depending on the child’s age.1 The primary money retrieval method was a direct deposit.
 If you haven’t already, open a bank account to take advantage of direct deposit in the future.
 If you have put off opening a bank account, know that you could open a bank account with bad credit.

 If you received advance Child Tax Credit payments in 2021, you should have received Letter 6419 in the mail.
 This letter details the total amount of advance payments received in 2021.
 Ensure you keep this letter in your tax records.